CalebBell/fluids/docs/tutorial.rst

 The example in the book calculated Cv = 125.7, but doesn't actually use the full calculation method.
 Either way, the valve will not carry the desired flow rate; we need to try a larger valve size.
-The 4 inch is tried next in the example, which has a known Cv of 203.
+The 4 inch size is tried next in the example, which has a known Cv of 203.

 >>> d = 4*inch # to m